CodingDancerSky/CourseraSpecilization/Data-Science/ReadMe.md

 ## Coursera Data Science Specialization ##
 ### Xiangzhu Long ###

-I was working on this Specialization from Nov 2014 to August 2015 without certificate
+I had been working on this Specialization from Nov 2014 to September 2015 without certificates.

 But I found it will help me to apply for a full-time job if I could earn the certificates.
 Thus, I finished the certificates based on my previous work.